linode/docs/docs/quick-answers/linux/how-to-install-fish.md

 #### Functions
-Fish does not support aliasing, in it's place Fish uses `functions`.
+Fish does not support aliasing.
+Instead Fish uses `functions`.
 Typing `functions` into Fish will output a list of functions that exist by default:

 	root@localhost ~/.c/fish# functions